nightjob/livegame/README.md

     ## Day 1 of game

-Level up a character, and increase its stats.
+Level up a character, and increase its stats.# dccgame